Importing Other Data Formats

 linking parent to child entities through GenId attributes derived from the

 containing field name.
-After feeding one or more JSON documents through
+After one or more imports, call metadata() to retrieve

-metadata() to retrieve attribute descriptors and multi-value hints (a
+contains attribute descriptors plus multi-value hints (a metadata::tag edge

 Mapping JSON Fields to Attributes